The Four Major Pillars of SEO

 - What is the plan for managing and optimizing website speed and performance?

 - Is the website going to be hosted on a shared host, or hosted and managed by the developer?

 - Are there elements that won’t work on some devices?
 (Flash, SilverLight, etc)?

 - Can we properly implement mobile responsive elements?
 Should we hide some elements on mobile to speed up the experience?

 - Is the website going to be indexable and accessible by search engine bots with a properly developed robots.txt file or meta snippet?

 - Will there be structured data/open graph data added to the website code?

 These are just a few things that often get overlooked.
 Many designers/developers are not trained in SEO requirements, and their first priority is the look of a website.
 That is certainly important, but it can’t overshadow its SEO elements.
 Conversions and SEO should be discussed throughout all phases of the design and development process.

 Content Isn’t King, But It’s In The Royal Court

-The mantra that “content is king” has been around for a while, and its partially true, because without relevant content, you can’t rank well.
-You can say that about may other SEO elements too.
+The mantra that “content is king” has been around for a while, and it’s partially true, because, without relevant content, you can’t rank well.
+You can say that about many other SEO elements too.
 Without accessibility and indexability, your relevant content won’t even appear in Google.
 So that could make indexability king.
 Without domain authority, your content won’t rank for competitive keywords and phrases, so domain authority could also be king.
 You see my point.
-When looking at the most important SEO factors, its difficult to say that there is just one that is supreme, because its impact could be crippled with an oversight in another area.
+When looking at the most important SEO factors, it’s difficult to say that there is just one that is supreme because its impact could be crippled with oversight in another area.